They were conducting an experiment, but no one was ready for what they discovered.

 As it turns out, the Professor was well and sound in the large east room of the upper floor.
 He had his nose buried deep in five large volumes at the time I walked over to his desk.
-Two I recognized almost immediately, as they were zodiac charts written specifically in German shortly after WWII by one of Hitler’s own confidants, supposedly copied from the journals of the Fuhrer himself.
+Two I recognized almost immediately, as they were zodiac charts written by one of Rasputin’s own confidants, supposedly copied from the journals of the Russian prophet himself.
 The remaining three I overheard him mention once or twice to the faculty’s Librarian, but never knew they were the astrological treaties of the English Monk the Venerable Bede until I saw them on the professor’s desk.

 At the center of the room, the swarm of wires that I had leaped over down in the living room climbed like a vine through the walls and up the ceiling, then converged inside the mechanical leviathan Braun and Jeremy had been working on and off for the past few months, giving the impression that a giant spider and its web had taken over the interior of the old Braun mansion.